-In short, it seems likely that the answer to this question will be "Yes" – although it may be possible to structure the agreement so as to avoid this or to bring any EU-UK FTA into force provisionally (see below).
-It is also important to distinguish between a future EU-UK trade agreement (which is likely to require ratification) and any withdrawal treaty concluded under Article 50 (where the position on ratification is less clear, although the EU and UK appear to be proceeding on the basis that ratification is not required).
+In short, it seems likely that the answer to this question will be "Yes" – although it may be possible to bring any EU-UK FTA into force provisionally (see below).
+It is also important to distinguish between a future EU-UK trade agreement (which is likely to require ratification) and any withdrawal treaty concluded under Article 50 (where the position on ratification is less clear).

 An alternative solution would be to accept that Member States will have to ratify any EU-UK FTA, but to agree that most provisions of the FTA can be brought into force provisionally - as has happened with the EU-Canada agreement (although this approach has been criticised on the grounds that Member States are effectively being forced to implement something which they may ultimately reject).